Charlie Heat: Early life

 Brown was born in Woodbury, New Jersey on November 10, 1989.
-His mother and father worked as an immigration lawyer and a musician respectively.
+His mother was an immigration lawyer and his father was a musician.
 Early on in life, Brown was highly interested in basketball and music.
-Allen Iverson was a muse for the young boy According to Brown, his father highly influenced his musical interest, and while they attended a viewing of Drumline, Brown decided to solely focus on music.
+Allen Iverson was a muse for the young boy.
+According to Brown, his father highly influenced his musical interest, and while they attended a viewing of Drumline, Brown decided to solely focus on music.
 He attended Clark Atlanta University on a musical scholarship as a part of the drumline at HBCUs.
 It was here that he received the alias "The Human Torch", which would later transform into Charlie Heat.

 Influences

 Michael Jackson, Earth, Wind & Fire, Selena and Rick James have been cited as influences, and inspired him through their musical works.
 There is a noticeable Latin sound in the works of Charlie Heat, as evident in the song "Undercover", and this influence is partly due to his interest in music from Mexican-American vocalist Selena, and Cuban vocalist, Celia Cruz, a notable Cuban singer.
 Charlie had piano instruction by his father at an early age, and this was a positive influence that has helped shape the talented producer into a great force in the recording industry.